finos/community/governance/README.md

 ### Open Source Software Projects

+FINOS is home to dozens of open source projects.
+Any FINOS member (and only FINOS members) may propose a new project.
+Project proposals are reviewed and approved by the FINOS team in consultation with the Governing Board.

 #### Project Governance

 The [default governance policy](CONTRIBUTING.template.md) for FINOS open source software projects follows a governance-by-contribution model.
 Project maintainers have the last word on technical matters, reaching decisions by consensus if possible and by vote if necessary.
 Anyone who has made a substantial contribution (of any kind) to the project may be nominated to become a maintainer.